w3c-cg/solid/CONTRIBUTING.md

 ## Work items

 In general, all documents in scope of the group are welcome.
-Work items can be documents or software - typically Technical Reports, Primers, Best Practices and Guidelines, Use Cases and Requirements, Surveys, QA, and so forth.
+Work items can be documents — such as Technical Reports, Primers, Best Practices and Guidelines, Use Cases and Requirements, Surveys, QA, and so forth — or software.

 ### Workspace Selection

-Consider the following guidance to identify the appropriate workspace to efficiently manage communication and collaboration within the Solid Project.
+Consider the following guidance to identify the appropriate workspace to use to efficiently manage communication and collaboration within the Solid Project.

 When the work in consideration:

-* involves or spans across various stakeholders, specialized groups, or horizontal grouping, then start a Solid Project-wide endeavor.
+* involves or spans over various stakeholders, specialized groups, or horizontal groupings, then start a Solid Project-wide endeavor
-* is about current CG work items, then it should be proposed within or across relevant work.
+* is about current CG work items, then it should be proposed within or across those current work items
-* is within the scope of the CG but identifies a gap in work items, then it can follow the procedure to [proposing a New Work Item](#new-work-item-proposal)
+* is within the scope of the CG but identifies a gap in work items, then follow the procedure to [propose a New Work Item](#new-work-item-proposal)

 If you are unsure where the work may fit, please create an issue detailing the stakeholders, problem context, and technical or knowledge goals.